R4ph3rd/interactops/user-tests/user-test_script.md

 ![journey](./images/journey.png)

 ### Test SUS
 A snapshot to give a non-truthful comparison with others studies conducted on famous softwares.
-A straight comparison would not be acceptable because tests were not conducted in same conditions, but it still gives an idea:
+A straight comparison would not be acceptable because tests were not conducted in same conditions, but it still gives a clear idea:

 ![commonSUS](./images/commonSUS.png)